christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

 {% endhighlight %}

 ### Summary
 I think FLUX is a very exciting way to go.
 It is an architecture based on our experiences so far building very complex web applications.
-MVC was, and still is, a very good fit for traditional web applications, but as we put more and more application state into our code we need something that can handle it.
+MVC was, and still is, a very good fit for traditional web applications, but as we put more and more application state into our code we need something that keeps us sane.

 If you want to try out this plugin you can download it from this repo [angular-flux](https://github.com/christianalfoni/angular-flux).
 There you can also find the complete refactored TodoMVC application.
 If this was not your cup of tea I hope it at least gave you some "food for through".
 Thanks for listening!